 - Petocin is used to induce the delivery prematurely (for doctor's convenience and golf schedule).

-- The petocin causes exaggerated unnatural pain.
+- The petocin causes exaggerated and unnatural pain.

 - An epidural is needed to reduce the agonizing pain caused by the unnecessary pharmaceutical that was previously administered.